 Postnasal drainage (down the back of the throat)

 The symptoms of sinusitis may look like other conditions or medical problems.
 Always see your child's health care provider for a diagnosis.

 Generally, your child's health care provider can diagnose sinusitis based on your child's symptoms and physical exam.
 In some cases other tests may be done to confirm the diagnosis.
 These may include:

 Sinus X-rays.
 Diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
 (X-rays are not typically used, but may help assist in the diagnosis.)

-Computed tomography (also called CT or CAT scan).
+CT scan.
 An imaging method that uses X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.

 Cultures from the sinuses.
 Lab tests that involve the growing of bacteria or other microorganisms to aid in diagnosis.